ihor-doroschenko/gazetteerApp/README.md

 <br />
 3\.
 Download and install Node.js and npm <a href="https://nodejs.org/en/download/">here</a> or <a href="https://phoenixnap.com/kb/install-node-js-npm-on-windows">here</a>.
 <br />
 4\.
-Open terminal in your IDE and install dependencies using following command:<br /><br />
+Open new terminal in your IDE and install dependencies using following command:<br /><br />

 ```
 npm install
 ```
 <br />
-5. Create full fake REST API with dummy data (data.json located in the root directory) using following command in the terminal:<br /><br />
+5. Open new terminal in your IDE and create full fake REST API with dummy data (data.json located in the root directory) using following command in the terminal:<br /><br />

 ```
 npx json-server --watch data.json --port 8000
 ```
 <br />
-6. Run local server using following command:<br /><br />
+6. Open new terminal in your IDE and run local server using following command:<br /><br />

 ```
 npm start